iancze/DiskJockey/docs/cookbook.md

 As you just experienced, model synthesis can take a very long time, generally 1 - 5 minutes per model, where in the case of AK Sco we have 82 channels.
 In order to explore the posterior in a reasonable amount of time, we need to parallelize the synthesis and evaluation of the likelihood function across multiple compute cores.
 This is done using a Julia port of the Ensemble Sampler by Goodman and Weare 2010, implemented in Python by Foreman-Mackey et al. as `emcee`.
 For more information about this great sampler, see here.

 Much like `emcee`, starting out requires deciding upon the positions of the walkers.
-To aid in placing these, the `JudithInitialize.jl` script copied over a Jupyter notebook to your current directory.
+To aid in placing these, the `DJInitialize.jl` script copied over a Jupyter notebook to your current directory.
 Now, open up `InitilializeWalkers.ipynb` with a Jupyter notebook.
 We will change these following values to correspond to your disk of choice.

 To save you some computational time otherwise spent on burn-in, I found that the following walker starting positions worked well for AK Sco